magnxpyr/phalcon.so/README.md

 # Phalcon PHP on cPanel

 Some hosts comes by default with Phalcon Frameworks or lets you enable optionally.
-A list of hosts that has Phalcon by default can be found <a href="https://phalconphp.com/en/hosting" target="_blank">here</a>.
+A list of hosts that has Phalcon by default can be found [here](https://phalconphp.com/en/hosting).

 Most cPanel shared hosts allows you to change php version, edit _php.ini_ and add extensions.
 This should enable you to add phalcon.so.